tc88/flattenPaper/examples/README.md

 - no \usepackage is used
 - IEEE copyright notice is placed by option -i
 - calling flattenPaper using a .tex-file with extension
+- example how to solve the incompatibility of tikz-cd with tikzexternalize